Home Culture in Vancouver Latin American Heritage Month in Vancouver

 Vancouver Events During Latin American Heritage Month

 Presented by Latincouver, Latin American Heritage Month is an annual series of events in the City of Vancouver.
-The festival celebrates Latin culture with numerous events at different locations in October, plus a couple of days in November.
+The festival celebrates Latin culture with various events at different locations in October, plus a couple of days in November.

 Latin American Heritage Month